-Walnuts are edible kernels obtained from tree belonging to the Juglandaceae family, in the genus, Juglan.
-The nuts have been revered since ancient times as the symbol of intellectuality since their bi-lobed kernels inside the hard shell feature convoluted surface resembling as that of the human brain!
+Walnuts are nutritious kernels obtained from the tree belonging to the Juglandaceae family, in the genus, Juglans.
+The nuts have been revered since ancient times as the symbol of intellectuality.
+Their bi-lobed kernels feature convoluted surfaces resembling that of a human brain!
 They enriched with many health-benefiting nutrients, especially omega-3 fatty acids that are essential for optimum health.

-Juglan species plants are medium sized, semi-tropical, deciduous trees believed to be originating in the mountain ranges of Central Asian or southern Europe region.
+Juglans species are medium-sized, semi-tropical, deciduous trees believed to be originating in the mountain ranges of the Central Asian or Southern Europe region.

 There at least 30 different cultivars types of walnut grown world-over.
-However, only three popular varities grown for their commercial purposes are English or Persian walnut (Juglans regia), Black walnut (Juglans nigra), and the White or butternut walnut (Juglans cinerea).
-Commercially, they are being cultivated in the United States of America, Romania, France, Turkey, and China.
+However, only three traditional varieties grown for their commercial purposes are English or Persian walnut (Juglans regia), Black walnut (Juglans nigra), and the White or butternut walnut (Juglans cinerea).
+They are being cultivated at the commercial scale in the United States of America, Romania, France, Turkey, and China.
 After plantation, the tree takes approximately four years until it produces its first major crop.

-During each season, walnut fruits can be ready for harvest by August, when their thick green hull (thin-cover) begins to crack open to expose light brown, hard-shelled “walnut” inside.
-Each nut features roughly spherical shape, about the size of a medium-sized lemon, weighing about 10-15 g, and enclosing single (bi-lobed) edible kernel inside.
+During a season, walnuts are ready for harvesting by August when their thick green hull (thin-cover) begins to open to expose light-brown, hard-shelled “walnut” inside.
+The whole fruit features roughly spherical shape, about the size of a small lemon, weighing about 10-15 g, enclosing single (bi-lobed) edible kernel inside.

-Structurally, the walnut kernel consists of two uneven, off-white color corrugated lobes, covered by a papery thin, light brown skin.
-The lobes loosely attached to each other at center
+Structurally, the walnut kernel consists of two uneven, off-white, corrugated lobes, covered in a papery thin, light brown membrane.

-Oil extracted from the walnut kernels has been employed as base or carrier oil in medicine, and in aromatherapy, apart from cooking.
+Walnut oil, distilled from kernels, is employed as a base or carrier oil in medicine, cooking, and aromatherapy.

-Walnuts are rich source of energy and hold several health benefiting nutrients, minerals, antioxidants and vitamins that are essential for optimum health and wellness.
+Walnuts are a rich source of energy, and hold many health-benefiting nutrients, minerals, antioxidants, and vitamins that are essential for wellbeing.

-Additionally, they are rich source of many phyto-chemical substances that may contribute to their overall anti-oxidant activity, including melatonin, ellagic acid, vitamin E, carotenoids, and poly-phenolic compounds.
-These compounds known to have potential health effects against cancer, aging, inflammation, and neurological diseases.
+Additionally, walnuts are endowed with several many antioxidant phytochemicals including melatonin, ellagic acid, vitamin-E, carotenoids, and polyphenolic compounds.
+These compounds are known to have positive health effects against cancers, aging, inflammation, and neurological diseases.

-Scientists at University of Scranton, Pennsylvania had recently discovered that walnuts possess highest levels of popyphenolic antioxidants than any other common edible nuts.
-100 g of the nuts carry 13541 µmol TE (Trolex equivalents) of oxidant radical absorbance capacity (ORAC).
-Eating as few as six to seven walnuts a day could help scavenge almost all of disease causing free radicals from the human body.
+Scientists at the University of Scranton, Pennsylvania, had recently concluded that walnuts possess one of the highest levels of polyphenolic antioxidants of all edible seeds and nuts.
+100 g of the nuts carry 13,541 µmol TE (Trolox equivalents) of oxidant radical absorbance capacity (ORAC).
+Eating as many as six to seven walnuts a day could help stave off most of the disease-causing free radicals from the human body.

-Further, they are an excellent source of vitamin E, especially rich in gamma-tocopherol; carry about 21 g per 100 g (about 140% of daily-required levels).
-Vitamin E is a powerful lipid soluble antioxidant, required for maintaining the integrity of cell membrane of mucus membranes and skin by protecting it from harmful oxygen-free radicals.
+Further, they are an excellent source of vitamin-E, especially rich in γ -tocopherol; carry about 21 g per 100 g (about 140% of daily required levels).
+Vitamin-E is a powerful lipid-soluble antioxidant essential for maintaining the integrity of cell membranes and skin health by protecting from harmful oxygen-induced free radicals.

 They are also packed with several important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.

-They also very are rich source of minerals such as manganese, copper, potassium, calcium, iron, magnesium, zinc, and selenium.
-Copper is a cofactor for many vital enzymes, including cytochrome c-oxidase and superoxide dismutase (other minerals function as co-factors for this enzyme are manganese and zinc).
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion, and nucleic acid synthesis.
-Selenium is an important micronutrient, which functions as a co-factor for anti-oxidant enzymes such as glutathione peroxidases.
+They also very are a rich source of minerals such as manganese, copper, potassium, calcium, iron, magnesium, zinc, and selenium.
+Copper is a cofactor for many vital enzymes, including cytochrome C-oxidase and superoxide dismutase (other minerals function as co-factors for this enzyme are manganese and zinc).
+Zinc is a co-factor in many enzymes that regulate growth and development, gonadal development, digestion, and nucleic acid synthesis.
+Selenium is an important micronutrient, which functions as a co-factor for antioxidant enzymes such as glutathione peroxidases.

-Walnut oil has flavorful nutty aroma and exhibits excellent astringent properties.
-When applied locally it helps keep skin well protected from dryness.
-It has also been employed in cooking, and as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in pharmaceutical and cosmetic industry.
+Walnut oil has a deliciously nutty aroma and possesses excellent astringent properties.
+When applied locally, it tones-up skin moisture and protects from dryness.
+It is also employed in cooking.
+In traditional medicines, it is used in massage therapy, aromatherapy, and as a “carrier or base oil” in the pharmaceutical, and cosmetic industries.

-Walnuts can be available year round in the markets.
-In the stores, you may get to see different forms of nuts are displayed for sale; unshelled, shelled (without the shell), salted, sweetened, or ground, etc. Buy whole, “unshelled” nuts instead of processed ones.
+Walnuts can be available year-round in the markets.
+In the stores, you may get to see different forms of kernels put for sale; unshelled, shelled (without the shell), salted, sweetened, or ground, etc. Buy whole, “unshelled” nuts instead of processed ones.

-Un-shelled walnuts can be placed in cool dry place for many months, whereas shelled (without the outer shell) kernels should be placed inside airtight container and kept inside the refrigerator to avoid them turn rancid.
+Unshelled walnuts can be placed in a cool, dry place for many months, whereas shelled (without the outer shell) kernels should be placed inside an airtight container and kept in the refrigerator to avoid them turn rancid.

 Photo courtesy: whologwhy

-Walnut kernels can be enjoyed as they are, without any seasonins/additions.
+Walnut kernels can be enjoyed as they are, without any seasonings or additions.
 Use nutcracker machine to cut open its hard, outer shell.
-The kernels can also be enjoyed roasted, salted, or sweetened.
+They can also be enjoyed roasted, salted, or sweetened.